kliment-olechnovic/voronota/expansion_js/README.markdown

 Voronota-JS provides a way to write JavaScript scripts for the comprehensive analysis of macromolecular structures, including the Voronoi tesselation-based analysis.

-Currently, the Voronota-JS package contains four executables:
+Currently, the Voronota-JS package contains several executables:

 * "voronota-js" - core engine that executes JavaScript scripts.
 * "voronota-js-voromqa" - wrapper to a voronota-js program for computing VoroMQA scores, both old and new (developed for CASP14).
 * "voronota-js-membrane-voromqa" - wrapper to a voronota-js program for the VoroMQA-based analysis and assessment of membrane protein structural models.
 * "voronota-js-ifeatures-voromqa" - wrapper to a voronota-js program for the computation of multiple VoroMQA-based features of protein-protein complexes.
+* "voronota-js-ligand-cadscore" - wrapper to a voronota-js program for the computation of protein-ligand variation of CAD-score (developed to analyze protein-ligand models from CASP15).

 # Getting the latest version